notesofcliff/delve/src/home/doc/admin/Ingesting_Data.md

 ## File-tail Utility
 The file-tail utility allows you to ingest data from log files in near real-time.
 This utility monitors specified log files and sends new entries to Flashlight as they are written.
 This is particularly useful for continuously monitoring log files for new data.

+**NOTE**: If a log file is rotated (renamed or moved by the system or a log rotation utility), Flashlight will automatically detect the change and continue monitoring the new file with the same filename.

 ### Usage
 The file-tail utility is a command-line tool that can be used to monitor log files and send new entries to Flashlight.
 Below are the steps to use the file-tail utility: